louisabricot/devops101/README.md

 kubeworker3 ansible_host=192.168.56.7
 ```

+> :warning: The script to generate the inventory file is very basic: it only sets one kubemaster and does not check the value of the `NUM_NODES` value.

 ### Utilizing Ansible Roles

 Ansible roles organize and package automation tasks, variables, and configurations into a reusable unit.
 By breaking down the Kubernetes cluster setup into roles, it becomes easier to manage and update specific components or configurations independently, promoting consistency and simplifying deployment across different environments.

-To start, we define two roles, corresponding to our inventory groups:
+To start, we define three roles, corresponding to our inventory groups:
-- *k8s_master* installs Docker, configure Kubernetes core components, Calico network, and generates the join command for worker nodes to join the cluster.
+- *k8s_master* installs Docker, configure Kubernetes core components, Calico network, and generates a token for workers to join the cluster.
-- *k8s_worker* installs Docker and joins the worker nodes to the Kubernetes cluster.
+- *k8s_worker* installs Docker and joins the Kubernetes cluster.
+- the *common* directory will store tasks that are common to both *k8s_master* and *k8s_worker* roles.

 ```markdown
 .